Sexual and Domestic Violence Survivors Fund (Survivors Fund)

 The fund year turns over on 1 September, so it is possible to maximize benefits by submitting two back-to-back applications, one in August and the other in September.

 When will I get my money?

 Equity Fund review meetings in Winter 2023 are scheduled on February 2, February 24, March 24, and April 21.For your application to be considered at one of these meetings, it must be received at least one day in advance.
 We will do our best to accommodate last-minute applications, but this cannot be guaranteed.
 We aim to mail disbursement cheques to eligible applicants within two weeks of approval.

 How will disbursement decisions be made?

 Applications will be reviewed and eligibility decisions made on a case-by-case basis by the Equity Funds Committee.
-The Equity Funds Committee is comprised of the Secretary-Treasurer, the Chair (or designate), the Vice-Presidents of any Unit with Equity Funds, and two members per Equity Fund to represent the relevant constituencies, to be appointed by the Executive Committee after a call for applications.
+The Equity Funds Committee is comprised of the Secretary-Treasurer, the President (or designate), the Vice-President(s) of any Unit with Equity Funds, and members for each constituency the Equity Funds represent, to be appointed by the Executive Committee after a call for applications.